brongo/recolorHelper/README.md

-# recolorHelper v0.3 by SamPT (in development)
+# recolorHelper v0.3 by SamPT

-__*Please note documentation has not yet been updated for version v0.3.
-In progress.*__

-recolorHelper is a tool for creating recolor bases for DOOM Eternal.

-It will automatically reset .decl color values to 0.0001, eliminating the tedious work of going through each .decl file and changing these line-by-line. **Some manual work is still required.** See the section titled "*What this tool DOES NOT do.*"
+recolorHelper is a tool for mass editing color values in DOOM Eternal.
+When used on a folder containing .decl files, it will change all color values to the colors you specify.
+It can also remove any unneeded files automatically.

 __*Important:*__ Make sure you have a backup of your .decl files.
 This tool does not take backups.
 It will directly overwrite the files it is used on.
 I do not take responsibility for any file corruption or loss of data that may occur.

+## NEW in Version 0.3

+Now includes a configuration file (recolor.cfg) to allow for easy customization of the recolor program.
+The configuration options allow you to:

+- Set any color values you want (instead of the default 0.0001 for recolor bases).
+- Ignore color channels (example: set only "red" channels, ignore green and blue).
+- Automatically remove unneeded files, and delete empty folders.
+- Target specific colors in fx/character and fx/demon_player groups (for example, changing only the "on_fire" effects and leave the rest alone).

 ## What This Tool Does

 The tool will read & edit files with the .decl file extension.
 It does not read any other type of file.
+It can be used on a single .decl file, or a folder containing multiple .decl files. **It can not be used on a .zip folder.**

 Within a .decl file, the tool will search for specific color values and change them as follows: